JohanDev115/KittyRun/README.md

-# SkullsGame
+# KittyRun
-SkullsGame is a flexible game made with canvas in HTML5 and javascript applying flexibility to our code.
+KittyRun is a flexible game made with canvas in HTML5 and javascript applying flexibility to our code.